-Now first, then, the encampment of the Israelites in the wilderness, and I enter upon it with a very great deal of pleasure; there is something in it that well harmonizes with my feelings, with my hope, and with the gospel, and with everything that is dear to me, it brings before me that concerning which, when I realized a little of it, as I have done in private, I could say with the poet,
+Now first, then, the encampment of the Israelites in the wilderness-

+I enter then, the encampment of pleasure: there is something and I enter upon it with a very great deal of pleasure; there is something in it that so harmonizes with my feelings, with my hope, and with the goapel, and with a very great deal of pleasure; there is something that so harmonizes with my feelings, with my hope, and with the goapel, and with everything that is dear to me-it brings before me that concerning which, when I realize a little of it, as I have done in private, I Vol. IV.-No. 185.

-"My willing soul would stay in such a frame as this, and sit, and sing herself away, to the everlasting bliss."
+"My willing soul would stay

+In such a frame as this,

+And sit, and sing herself away,

+To everlasting bliss."